sdslabs/sdslabs.github.com/_drafts/how-does-sdslabs-work.md

  moving non-serious stuff away from email.
 We all hang around at partychat, and most of our bakar sessions have shifted from facebook to chat.
-Partychat is a special kind of group-chat, which allows everyone to see logs, and it works without having to invite everyone again & again (gmail group chat)
+Partychat is a special kind of group-chat, which allows everyone to see logs, and it works without having to invite everyone again & again (like _gmail group chat_)

 **Hubot** : Our partychat server includes hubot, our own personal robot.
 He announces cricket scores, keeps track of who is working on what,